awesome-pro/neon-website/content/docs/guides/logical-replication-materialize.md

 ## Check the ingestion status

 Before Materialize starts consuming a replication stream, it takes a snapshot of the tables in your publication.
-Until this snapshot is complete, Materialize won’t have the same view of your data as your Postgres database.
+Until this snapshot is complete, Materialize won’t have the same view of your data as your LangChaindatabase.

 In this step, you’ll verify that the source is running and then check the status of the snapshotting process.